astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/mindsetattitude/selfcare.md

 benefits as a positive side effect from mindful introspection.

-I believe so much in meditation and mindfulness that I would like to offer up a few options that you could literally start in the next five minutes; all great options that I have either personally used or know people who do [^ref4]:
+I believe so much in meditation and mindfulness that I would like to offer up a few options that you could literally start in the next five minutes [^ref4]:
 - [Healthy Minds](https://www.portal.hminnovations.org/launch) - free, out of a lab
-in Madison, WI called the [Center for Healthy Minds](https://centerhealthyminds.org), with some practices inspired by Tibetian Buddhism [^ref2].
+in Madison, WI called the [Center for Healthy Minds](https://centerhealthyminds.org), with some practices inspired by Tibetan Buddhism [^ref2].
 I've been using this app for about two years and I think it's the best one; it also talks about the science behind the meditations they're teaching you, which is great for us systematic engineers. [^ref3].
 - [Smiling Mind](https://www.smilingmind.com.au/smiling-mind-app) - the first meditation app I used.
 It's out of Australia, but as long as you don't mind an Australian accent (I actually found it *helped* me listen and focus in guided meditation) it's great!